 The firm also runs a leading government advisory practice that has raised more than USD 7 billion in foreign direct investment.
 The firm has been involved in strategic consulting and in the design, set-up, and operation of the world’s most successful residence and citizenship programs.

-For further information please contact:
+For further information, please contact:

-Group Public Relations Manager
+Senior Group Public Relations Manager

 Landline: +27 21 850 0524